jeffreycwitt/hn202/docs/purgatorio-intro.md

 3. Moral virtues are defined as a disposition, or state of character, or a "way of having a feeling".
   * In short, you are not praised or blamed because you are angry or have a desire.
   * You are praised or blamed because you were angry or desirous in the wrong amount, at the wrong time, or with respect to the wrong things.
-4. Strictly speaking, then virtues are not actions, they are settled dispositions (maybe they could be called "attunements"), from which actions flow.
+4. Strictly speaking, then, virtues are not actions, they are settled dispositions (maybe they could be called "attunements"), from which actions flow.
 5. So why are we praised or blamed for these dispositions?
 Normally, we don’t think that the way in which we feel something is under our control.
-When something makes you sad or angry, normally you don’t feel like you have any immediate control over this.
+When something makes you sad or angry, we don't typically have direct control over this.
   * Question: In what sense though might we still be responsible for becoming extremely angry about trivial things?
   * Possible answer: we cultivated this disposition for excessive anger over time.
   * And this is why moral virtues are described as habits.
 They are not learned from instruction (because they actually reside in the sensitive part of the soul, not the rational part) and therefore they have to be molded and shaped (like a baseball glove molds to a baseball) over time.
 6. Habits are formed through the repetition of action over time.
 We must do/imitate the kinds of actions an already virtuous person would do.
-Overtime this will create a new disposition that naturally/instinctively tends toward virtuous actions.
+Overtime this will create a new disposition that naturally/instinctively (a "second nature" if you will) tends toward virtuous actions.
    * Accordingly, the idea of role models, examples, and guides are particularly important here: something we see lots of in Dante's "Purgatory".
 7. Aristotle’s theory of virtues has enormous implications for the way we think about pleasure and the good.
    * Our dispositions determine what is pleasant and what appears to us as "good", what is painful and what appears as "bad".